MicrosoftDocs/well-architected/well-architected/performance-efficiency/capacity-planning.md

 ### Align capacity with workload objectives

-Aligning utilization data with workload objectives means comparing utilization data against the strategic objectives.
+Aligning capacity data with workload objectives means comparing utilization data against the strategic objectives.
 The goal is to accurately predict and plan for future capacity needs.
 For example, if the goal is to support an API that facilitates file uploads for 1 million users with an average file size of 1 MB and ensures storage within a second, this poses certain demands on the system.
 However, if the current data indicates potential bottlenecks or shortfalls in write speeds, it becomes evident that capacity adjustments are necessary.
 This alignment helps inform where capacity enhancements and allows you to plan for them.

+Workload requirements include functional and technical requirements.
+You should meet with stakeholders to ensure that you understand the functional requirements of the workload and define technical requirements to meet the functional requirements.
+For example, a great user experience requires a response time of 100 ms. You should agree on a maximum median response time that aligns with your performance targets.
+You should then consider the service-level agreements (SLAs) that your service provider offers.
+Align your capacity planning with the SLAs to ensure that you meet your performance targets.
+You generate technical requirements to support functional requirements.
+You also need to understand the workload architecture so you can identify the correct components to modify.

 ### Forecast demand